-- 1. Some party (either external or internal) applies for authorisations to audit - 2.
+- 1. Some party (either external or internal) applies for evidence to audit - 2.
 The appropriate entity (to be defined in the legal workgroup) verifies the legitimacy of the application - 3.
-The appropriate entity verifies the identity of the applicant (eIDAS level of assurance - 4.
-The appropriate entity registers the party as audit party
+The appropriate entity verifies the identity of the applicant (eIDAS level of assurance) - 4.
+The appropriate entity registers the party as auditor